lleks/GitPractice/README.md

 >
 >`git diff`
 >
->`git diff --staget`	Changes for staged environment shown
+>`git diff --staged`	Changes for staged environment shown

 >**Git Commit Log** (to view the history of commits for a repository)
 >